 Field-hunting tip

-Look in hydrothermal veins in sedimentary sequences enriched in selenium country — that is the host setting where olsacherite typically forms.
+Look in hydrothermal veins in sedimentary sequences enriched in selenium country, the host setting where olsacherite typically forms.
 If you start seeing clausthalite, selenite, chalcomenite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.